Indoors & around the home

 Natural gas service disruption

-Play video: “Do you know what to do if you smell natural gas?”.
-(1:32)When natural gas service is disrupted, we relight crucial customers like hospitals and senior centres first, and then all other customers.
-Although disruptions are usually short-lived, complex repairs to a gate station (where natural gas pressure is reduced and distributed) or pipeline may mean your service will be out for several hours.
+Although rare, a natural gas outage can happen anytime.
+Disruptions are usually short-lived but complex repairs to a gate station (where natural gas pressure is reduced and distributed) or pipeline may mean your service will be out for several hours.

-Natural gas furnaces and appliances do not have to be turned off.
+- Natural gas furnaces and appliances do not have to be turned off.
 They should operate normally when the power is restored.

-Ensure wood-burning fireplaces and stoves are properly ventilated, and there is no risk of carbon monoxide (CO) poisoning.
+- Ensure wood-burning fireplaces and stoves are properly ventilated, and there is no risk of carbon monoxide (CO) poisoning.

 Keep your natural gas meter clear